bcit-ltc/infrastructure-documentation/README.md

 ## Building

+1. Create an issue and a merge request
+1. Checkout the branch in your code editor
 1. Commit and push to the repo; the CI/CD pipeline will build and push the image to the cluster specified in the `.gitlab-ci.yml` file.